User Guide

 Right-clicking on a given extension will display a menu with the following options:

-• Alter Extension UI: The Alter Extension UI option will open management dialog for the selected extension.
+• Alter Extension: The Alter Extension option will open the management dialog for the selected extension.
 Here you can alter the properties of the existing extension.

 Alter Extension menu